jsguy/misojs/README.md

 * Handling of composed views (this might be handy: https://github.com/philtoms/mithril.elements/)

+### Refactor libraries

+* Refactor sugartags/bindings/etc... to include require-style exposure by default.

-### General (not required for initial release, but nice to have)
+### Nice to have (not required for initial release, but high on the list)

 * Scaffolding solution that can create basic mvc (see bin/miso.bin.js)
 * Skeleton support, to allow user to generate a particular type of app, eg: "admin app", "blog", etc...

-### Refactor libraries

-* Refactor sugartags/bindings/etc... to include require-style exposure by default.